-Study one, two, or three of the languages offered by the School of Modern Languages to degree level, including a year abroad.
-You can study one language from a beginner's level.
+Study one, two, or three of the languages offered by the School of Modern Languages to degree level, including spending a year abroad.
+You can study one language from beginner's level.

 Study at one of our 35+ prestigious partner universities or get a head start in your career by working abroad during your international placement year.

 Benefit from a state-of-the-art multimedia centre with access to over 2,000 films, a mini-cinema, a magazine library and a recording studio.

 Students who spend time overseas are more likely to be employed six months after graduation and earn higher starting salaries ('Gone International: Rising Aspirations', Universities UK, 2019).

 Modern Languages courses for 2024